Adaptive Decoding Mechanisms for UAV-enabled Double-Uplink Coordinated NOMA: Introduction

-In conventional UL CDRT-NOMA, there are two information transmission phases \cite{PanLWC2021, KaderLCOMM2017, XuAccess2019, XuTWC2021}.
-The first phase involves the cell-center user ($\UEC$) and the cell-edge user ($\UEE$) transmitting information to a fusion center (FC) and an intermediate relay, respectively.
-In this context, the $\UEE$ does not affect the information reception at the FC; however, the $\UEC$ causes interference at the relay.
-In the second phase, the $\UEC$ transmits new information, and the relay node forwards the decoded information from $\UEE$, causing interference at the FC.
-In both phases, by exploiting the distinct channel gain of the transmitters, the SIC receivers at the relay and at the FC can correctly decode the desired information signals.
 The study in \cite{KaderWCL2018} proposed an UL CDRT-NOMA scheme and derived the ESC under both perfect and imperfect SIC at the receivers, showing a significant capacity improvement compared to traditional orthogonal multiple access (OMA) schemes.
-In \cite{PanLWC2021}, the authors proposed relaying schemes that improve the system throughput of two-user CDRT-NOMA and designed network-coded strategies to improve the system throughput when the transmitters have similar channel conditions.
+In \cite{PanLWC2021}, the authors proposed relaying schemes that improve the system throughput of two-user CDRT-NOMA when the transmitters have similar channel conditions.
 Moreover, the authors in \cite{XuAccess2019} considered hybrid device-to-device (D2D) and uplink CDRT-NOMA to enhance the SE and extend the coverage area of the cellular network.
-Considering downlink CDRT-NOMA, the research in \cite{XuTWC2021} proposed a joint downlink and uplink schemes for bidirectional communication, which can improve the ESR, and the receive reliability of edge users.